THE PERFECT FALL IN NEW ENGLAND ROAD TRIP ITINERARY

 COVERED BRIDGES: There are four covered bridges in the Woodstock area.
 One is right in the middle of town, the Middle Bridge.
 It’s right across the street from the Woodstock Inn.
 Then there is the Taftsville Bridge.
 This bridge is east of Woodstock.
 It’s bright red and hard to miss.
 Built in 1836 it’s one of the oldest covered bridges in the nation.
 Lincoln Bridge is west of Woodstock and the Quechee Bridge east of town near the entrance to Quechee.
 We were short on time and just visited Middle Bridge and Taftsville Bridge.

-SLEEPY HOLLOW FARM: This one is all for the ‘gram!
+SLEEPY HOLLOW FARM: Updated: Since our visit the road to this farm has been closed during peak fall foliage season.
 We saw photos of this farm everywhere on social media and knew we really wanted to see it.
 The drive to the farm was amazing.
 Narrow, winding roads lined with trees of orange and yellow.
 When we found the farm we were shocked that there were no cars there.
 We had the place to ourselves for a good ten minutes before the next car arrived.
 Another reason why visiting post-peak is a good idea.
 There is a small arm gate blocking the driveway so you can’t go down, but the views are worth the drive.

 QUECHEE GORGE: This one is right off the highway so there’s no detour involved.
 Just east of Woodstock, the Gorge can be seen off of Bridge #4.
 You can’t miss it, just look for all the people on the bridge.